• Home Basics

 Print Labels

 I made two different labels.
-One inspired by lovelylittlesnippets.com bag labels.
-However, I added a section to write in a brief memory pertaining to the contents of the bag. (as shown below) And I also made a second label that says “Hazel’s Memories.”
+One was inspired by lovelylittlesnippets.com bag labels.
+However, I added a section to write a brief memory about the bag’s contents (as shown below).
+I also made a second label that says “Hazel’s Memories.”
 The second label is for labeling the outside of the keepsake bin.

 diy keepsake box ideas for kids